-In the academic year 2021-2022, there were 23 children on the SEND register at Clifton All Saints Academy.
-These children's needs ranged from School Support Stage 1 to an Education, Health and Care Plan (EHCP).
+In the academic year 2023-2024, there were 34 children on the SEND register at the Academy These children's needs ranged from School Support Stage 1 to an EHCP.
+There were 13 children with an EHCP.

-At Clifton All Saints Academy, we are committed to offering an inclusive curriculum to ensure every child is provided with the best opportunities to learn.
-We believe that every child is unique and brings their own qualities and strengths to our school community, which should be recognised, supported and celebrated.
-We aim to raise the aspirations of, and expectations for, all pupils across our school with Special Educational Needs and Disabilities.
+The Academy is committed to offering an inclusive curriculum to ensure every child is provided with the best opportunities to learn.
+We believe that every child is unique and brings their own qualities and strengths to our Academy community, which should be recognised, supported and celebrated.
+The Academy aims to raise the aspirations of, and expectations for, all pupils across the Academy with SEND.

-- To identify and provide for all pupils who have special educational needs and disabilities through a graduated response. - To work within the guidance provided in the SEND Code of Practice, 2014. - To operate a whole school approach to the management and provision of support for special educational needs to ensure each child's needs are identified and met. - To enable parents to be actively involved at every stage of their child's education. - To listen to every child and ensure their viewpoints are considered and are actively involved in their own learning. - To provide a qualified Special Educational Needs Coordinator (SENDCo) who will work closely with the SEND provision across the school. - To provide support and advice to all staff working with pupils with SEND. - To work in partnership with other agencies to help meet every child's needs.
+- To identify and provide for all pupils who have special educational needs and disabilities through a graduated response. - To work within the guidance provided in the SEND Code of Practice, 2014.
+To operate a whole Academy approach to the management and provision of support for special educational needs to ensure each child's needs are identified and met. - ❖ To enable parents to be actively involved at every stage of their child's education. - To listen to every child and ensure their viewpoints are considered and are actively involved in their own learning.

+- To provide a qualified Special Educational Needs Coordinator (SENDCo) who will work closely with the SEND provision across the Academy. - ❖ To provide support and advice to all staff working with pupils with SEND. - ❖ To work in partnership with other agencies to help meet every child's needs.

-The SENDCo at Clifton All Saints Academy is Miss Pepper, leading and managing the SEND provision across the school.
+The SENDCo is Miss Pepper, leading and managing the SEND provision across the Academy.